Disentanglement in dephasing channel with machine learning: Entanglement Classification Model

-Furthermore, we trained a neural network on a dataset comprising general two-qubit states, aiming to compare the outcomes with those from the dephasing channel analysis.
-This dataset was constructed with the aid of QR decomposition to generate random $4\times4$ matrices serving as density operators~\cite{trefethen2022}.
-The randomness was introduced by varying the eigenvalues of the density states and employing random unitary transformation matrices.
+For the general two-qubit mixed state, the dataset is constructed with the aid of QR decomposition to generate random $4\times4$ matrices serving as density operators $\hat{\rho}=\hat{U}\hat{\Lambda}\hat{U}^\dagger$~\cite{trefethen2022}.
+The randomness is introduced by varying the eigenvalues of the diagonal matrix $\hat{\Lambda}$, and employing random unitary transformation matrices $\hat{U}$.

-The distribution of entangled states within this dataset is depicted through the minimum eigenvalues of the partially transposed density matrices, as illustrated in FIG.~\ref{fig:min-eigen value}.
-To align the entanglement rate with that observed in the dephasing dataset, we fine-tuned the distribution of the generated density operator eigenvalues, setting the entanglement rate at approximately 42\%.
-This adjustment ensures data consistency across different datasets.
+The distribution of entangled states within this dataset is depicted through the minimum eigenvalues $\lambda_{min}$ of the partially transposed density matrices, as illustrated in FIG.~\ref{fig:min-eigen value}.
+According to the PPT criterion, states with negative $\lambda_{min}$ are entangled, while those with positive $\lambda_{min}$ values are separable.
+To ensure data consistency across different datasets, we adjust the distribution of eigenvalues in the $\Lambda$ matrices, setting the entanglement ratio at approximately 42\%, as in Section~\ref{sec:Classification}B.

-The same single-layer neural network configuration used in the depolarizing and dephasing models was applied to train on the general two-qubit states dataset, which comprises 200,000 data points.
-Within this configuration, the tomographic classifier, employing all 15 features, achieved an accuracy of 90.0\%, while the Bell-like classifier, utilizing only the first four features, recorded an accuracy of 75.4\%.
-It was observed that enhancing the dataset size and model complexity can further improve performance.
-Specifically, increasing the dataset to 1 million entries and expanding the number of neurons in the hidden layer to 100 resulted in a substantial increase in classification accuracy, reaching approximately 94\% for the tomographic classifier.